Skip to main content

 • Role: Beneficiary

-• Financial Account: Claire Investment Account
+• Financial Account: Claire Investment Account, which is selected by default

 Screenshot of creating a new Financial Account Role: Contact Role page, where Rachel Adams has been set up in the beneficiary role for Nigel’s Investment Account